brandongregory/dndhelp/src/5e-build-guides/archer-builds.md

 * **Bard – College of Whispers** – Can use their inspiration die offensively for Psychic Blades, much like a Rogue’s sneak attack.
 * **Cleric – Life Domain** – If you’re looking for a Rosa from Final Fantasy IV vibe, this is it.
 Divine Strikes gives increased damage with weapons, including shortbows and light crossbows (or long bows if you’re an elf).
 * **Fighter – Champion** – The Champion has features that are generally useful to all fighting styles, but it’s only really strong if there’s a synergy with critical hits, such as extra damage or advantage on attacks.
 To make a Champion archer work, you really need the Piercer feat (to roll an additional damage die on critical hits) and a Heavy Crossbow (for a larger damage die).
 To make the crossbow work for multiple attacks, you’ll also need the Crossbow Expert feat.
-Two feats is a tall order for a build, but with the Fighter getting more ASIs than any other class, it’s do-able.
+Two feats is a tall order for a build, but with the Fighter getting more ASIs than any other class, it’s doable.
 If you’re wanting to play a badass with a huge crossbow, though, this can fit.
 * **Ranger – Any other subclass** – Just about any Ranger can make a good archer.
 * **Rogue – Arcane Trickster** – Plenty of magical tricks at your disposal, and you get sneak attack to use with your archery.
 If you liked the idea of the Trickery Cleric but wanted a more combat-focused build, this might fit the bill.